 It is best to always cook more food than necessary.
 How good is it when you stumble in the door on a Monday night, exhausted.
 Then you remember you have pulled pork tucked away in the freezer?
 Pulled pork nachos anyone?

-Not only that when I'm planning a party the thing you want you are your guest fighting over food.
+Not only that, but when your having a party the last thing you want is your guests fighting over food.
 So, I always you plan on at least 1.5 – 2 pounds per person for a meal.

-If you plan to cook this way you will have lots of extra and usually make the most tastiest kind of meals.
-Here is how to reheat and freeze your leftover meat as well as safely.
+If you have a cooking plan in place like this, you will always have lots of left overs, and lets face it leftovers always make the tastiest meals.
+Here is how to reheat and freeze your leftover meat, keeping safety in mind.

 Freezing Leftovers 101